-Couples can file an action for separate maintenance without getting a divorce based on the same grounds as divorce.
+While there is no such thing as a "legal separation" in South Dakota, couples can file an action for separate maintenance based on the same grounds as divorce.
 Issues such as alimony and child support may be addressed.
 The court may also address child custody issues in situations where the parents are separated without a divorce.

 When is alimony awarded?

 The court may award alimony, either for a set period of time or until the death of the receiving party, based on the circumstances of both parties.

 How are assets and debts divided in a South Dakota divorce?

 The assets of each spouse prior to the marriage are considered separate property and not divisible in divorce.
 All assets acquired after the date of marriage are considered part of the marital estate and subject to division in divorce.
 If the spouses can't mutually agree on the division of marital assets and debts, a judge will attempt to reach an equitable division of the marital estate, taking into consideration the circumstances of both spouses.
 Marital misconduct or fault by either spouse is not a consideration in the equitable distribution of assets and debts.